 Debunking Sniff Tests

-So, you can’t just sniff your own breath to tell if it’s bad.
-Still, we need to know when we’re in danger of clearing a room.
-There are a lot of tests out there that are supposed to help you spot your own halitosis.
-A lot of them don’t really work, so we’re going to spend a few minutes debunking them together.
-If you’ve been paying attention, you should be able to spot some problems right away.
+So, you can't just sniff your own breath to tell if it's bad.
+Still, we need to know when we're in danger of clearing a room.
+There are a lot of tests out there that are supposed to help you spot your halitosis.
+Many of them don't really work, so we're going to spend a few minutes debunking them together.
+If you've been paying attention, you should be able to spot some problems right away.
 Maybe we should have a test at the end.

 Breathe in Your Hand

-This means that your brain is going to ignore your breath in your hand the same way it ignores the breath in your mouth.
-Some people will swear that they smell something this test, and they aren’t exactly wrong.
+This means that your brain will ignore your breath in your hand the same way it ignores the breath in your mouth.
+Some people will swear that they smell something this test, and they aren't exactly wrong.
 You very well might smell something.
-The problem is that you won’t be smelling your breath.
-You’ll smell your hand.
+The problem is that you won't be smelling your breath.
+You'll smell your hand.
 You might even smell a mixture of things from your mouth and your hand.
 Regardless, that odor is unquestionably different from what other people will smell if you get up close and personal.

 The Lick Test

 If you want to take things up a notch, you can lick yourself.
-Different people will recommend different spots (like the wrist).
+Different people will recommend other spots (like the wrist).
 The trick here is to take a good lick and then let it dry for 10 seconds or so.
 After that, you should be able to smell your breath on your wrist.
 This method should work better than breathing in your hand, but it still has fundamental problems.